 Because of the high altitude, some OHV’s with engines that use carburetors may experience performance difficulties unless they are properly jetted.
 Fuel injected engines in good working order, normally do not have any issues.

 - Colorado law requires ALL non-licensed vehicles using OHV trails to display a current Colorado OHV permit.
 The permit (sticker) costs $25.25.
 Permit information from the State can be found on their website.
 Permits are available for purchase at Timberline Motorsports 29770 US-24, Buena Vista.

-All of the trails are open to side-by-sides.
+All of the trails are open to Off-Highway Vehicles.
 One trail is limited to vehicles less than 50 inches wide.

 All of the trails for the event can be ridden on an APPROPRIATE OHV motorcycle.
 “Appropriate” means, Enduro/Motorcross type bikes and some Dual Sport bikes.
 Riding on the trails is NOT RECOMMENDED for any motorcycle bigger or heavier than a Suzuki DRZ 400.
 It is not required that an OHV motorcycle be street legal.

 Get ready for tons of fun with rides Wednesday – Saturday.
 Breakfast on ride days is included.
 The breakfast are served by non-profit organizations, so not only do you get a delicious meal but you are supporting our community and these terrific organizations.
 Attending the breakfast is a good way to meet participants and outriders, along with getting the route information for the day.
 We appreciate you letting us know what breakfasts you plan on attending so that our awesome breakfast sponsors can better plan.

 Saturday Poker Tour – ?- 5:00PM Downtown Buena Vista.
 (This starts when you want to explore the town off of your OHV.)